xGSPx/GlitchizUI/README.md

-# GlitchizUI v2.0 - Documentation
+# GlitchizUI v3.1 - Documentation

-Welcome to the official documentation for GlitchizUI v2.0.
+Welcome to the official documentation for GlitchizUI v3.1.
 This is a modern, feature-rich, and highly customizable UI library for Roblox, designed with a stylish "glitch" aesthetic.
 Its API is inspired by popular libraries like Rayfield, making it intuitive and easy to learn.

-This guide will walk you through the setup process and provide a detailed reference for every available UI element.
+## Key Features in v3.1
+*   **Full Mobile Support**: The UI automatically reshapes itself for a native feel on vertical screens.
+*   **Keybind Toggling**: Set a keyboard key (like RightControl) to quickly hide and show the UI.
+*   **Fully Animated**: Smooth, tweened animations for tab transitions, sliders, dropdowns, and interactive feedback on all elements.
+*   **Complete UI Suite**: Includes all essential components: buttons, toggles, sliders, textboxes with submit buttons, and dropdowns.

 ## Table of Contents
 1.  [**Setup & Installation**](#setup--installation)